AnshumanPati/MIDAS-IIITD-SI-TASK/README.md

 ## For the NLP Problem
 * Please evaluate the code at **main.ipynb** and run the script **main.py** with the required libraries installed to obtain the desired results.
 * The result of the script run for *SubtaskA_EvaluationData.csv* is stored at *Anshuman_Pati.csv* file.
-* The script is written in Python 2.
+* The script is written in Python 2 as per the requirement of the problem statement for SubtaskA.